The interviewer asks “Why are you looking for change”.

 So it is really important to answer this interview question with a valid explanation.
 A poorly framed answer can put you in a wrong position.

-From Interviewers’ perspective, this question is imperative as the answer to this question give real insight about candidate’s intention.
+From Interviewers’ perspective, this question is imperative as the answer to this question give real insight into candidate’s intention.
 They basically want to check whether you are leaving the organization for the right reasons or not.

 And nothing irks recruiter or interviewer like when candidates give a canned response to this question or worse start blaming their organization’s policy or manager’s attitude for their resignation.